 Why do Banks Need Call Money?

-- For managing temporary funding mismatches
+- Managing temporary funding mismatches

 Call Money Market Features

-Participants of Call Money Market in India
+Participants of the Call Money Market in India

-How does Call Money Market work?
+How does the Call Money Market work?

 Loans are offered by lenders through auctions in the Call Money Market (CMM), and borrowers place bids on them, competing on interest rates.
 The funds are allocated to the bidder offering the highest interest rate on a particular loan.
 Trading in the CMM takes place through a Negotiated Dealing System (NDS), which is a regulated electronic trading platform.
 The call money rate is highly volatile and influenced by factors such as fluctuating corporate demand, the volume of bank deposits, and cyclical fluctuations, among others.